-My title was deliberately provocative/topical and no of course this isn’t everyday sexism but in the same way that the Everyday Sexism project seeks to highlight an apparent increased acceptability in some parts of society of sexist behaviour and attitudes it seems that the reverse is happening in employment, probably specifically white collar employment.
+My title was deliberately provocative/topical and no, of course, this isn’t everyday sexism but in the same way that the Everyday Sexism project seeks to highlight apparently increased acceptability in some parts of society of sexist behaviour and attitudes it seems that the reverse is happening in employment, probably specifically white-collar employment.
 I.e. it is becoming acceptably to discriminate against men.
 Sorry, I meant to give preference to women.

 In the above examples I view the first as unacceptable, the second as a bit dubious (not to mention demeaning to the women) and the last as harmless and probably OK.
 Can I logically justify this?
 Probably not but I do accept there is often a balance to be struck and sometimes one has to go with gut feel.

 There has been much angst and commentary of course about “positive discrimination” in the US and Europe and there is not space here to reprise all the arguments.
 But in an HR and recruitment context, it seems to me unavoidable that if you have a finite number of vacancies (often one) and an elastic but ultimately finite number of slots on a shortlist (say three to five) then by definition if you are favouring females you are disadvantaging and discriminating against males.

 It is sometimes easy to view this debate as a bit remote but an ethical and responsible recruiter (whether someone like me or an actual hiring manager) who is actually day to day sifting CVs and interviewing candidates will always be aware that they are in practice dealing with very real people and their very real lives and making decisions as a result of which someone’s professional life could take a very different course.